solvexia/solvexia-api-docs/users/users.md

 ## Update user permission for a given resource

-Update resource permission of a user.
+Update resource permission of the user.

 ```apacheconfig
 POST /v1/users/{userId}/permissions/{resourceId}